-289. JUUL knowingly, recklessly, and falsely represented that its primary ingredients, propylene glycol and glycerol, are safe for inhalation.
+370. JUUL and the Management Defendants knowingly, recklessly, and falsely represented that the JUUL product's primary ingredients, propylene glycol and glycerol, are safe for inhalation.

-290. JUUL knew that its primary ingredients were industrial solvents and had not been tested or approved for inhalation.
+371. JUUL and the Management Defendants knew that the JUUL product's primary ingredients had not been tested or approved for inhalation.
 JUUL knew that chemical manufacturers such as Dow Chemical advised against inhaling propylene glycol.
 JUUL knew, from a study carried out by Altria, that inhalation of propylene glycol had adverse effects on the blood composition of animals and should not be considered safe for human inhalation.
 JUUL knew that ongoing research showed that inhalation of propylene glycol and glycerol had negative effects on the immunological response of human lungs.
 JUUL knew that propylene glycol and glycerol were considered by the FDA to be GRAS (Generally Recognized as Safe) ingredients when used in limited amounts for oral consumption, as in toothpaste.
-Despite knowing that consumers would inhale propylene glycol and glycerol, JUUL falsely likened the use of propylene glycol and glycerol in JUUL to a known-safe product, toothpaste, where the ingredients propylene glycol and glycerol have a different intended use.
+Despite knowing that consumers would inhale propylene glycol and glycerol, JUUL and the Management Defendants falsely likened the use of propylene glycol and glycerol in JUUL to a known-safe product, toothpaste, where the ingredients propylene glycol and glycerol have a different intended use.

-291. JUUL knowingly, recklessly, and falsely represented the presence of the byproduct formaldehyde associated with its product.

-292. Formaldehyde is a known carcinogen.
+- 372. JUUL and the Management Defendants knowingly, recklessly, and falsely represented the presence of the byproduct formaldehyde associated with the JUUL product. - 373.
+Formaldehyde is a known carcinogen.
 When consumers inquired whether JUUL's e-liquids produced formaldehyde, JUUL responded through advertising, social media and its website that "[w]e do not add chemicals of concern on key FDA lists such as formaldehyde."
-This answer is false and misleading in that JUUL's e-liquids inherently contain formaldehyde and create additional formaldehyde as they are heated.

-293. JUUL knowingly, recklessly, and falsely represented the presence of diacetyl in its product, a chemical compound that has been shown to have negative impacts on human lungs when inhaled, causing a condition known as "popcorn lung."

-294. JUUL knew that its own testing showed the presence of diacetyl in its Cool Mint flavor.
-When consumers inquired whether JUUL's e-liquids produced diacetyl, JUUL responded through advertising, social media, and its website that "[a]s a policy, our development and manufacturing process does not add diacetyl... as flavor ingredients."
-This answer was false and misleading in that JUUL's own testing showed the presence of diacetyl in its product.
+This answer is false and misleading in that JUUL's e-liquids inherently contain formaldehyde and create additional formaldehyde as they are heated. - 374.
+The Management Defendants were fully aware that these answers were false and misleading through their active participation in JUUL's marketing and messaging. - 375.
+JUUL and the Management Defendants knowingly, recklessly, and falsely represented the presence of diacetyl in its product, a chemical compound that has been shown to have negative impacts on human lungs when inhaled, causing a condition known as "popcorn lung." - 376.
+JUUL and the Management Defendants knew that JUUL launched its product without testing for diacetyl. - 377.
+JUUL knew that its own later testing showed the presence of diacetyl in its Cool Mint flavor. - 378.
+When consumers inquired whether JUUL's e-liquids contained or produced diacetyl, JUUL responded through advertising, social media, and its website that "[a]s a policy, our development and manufacturing process does not add diacetyl . . . as flavor ingredients."
+This answer was false and misleading in that JUUL launched its product without testing for diacetyl and later JUUL's own testing showed the presence of diacetyl in its product.